 The International Conference on Residency Education (ICRE) is the world’s largest conference devoted exclusively to advancing residency education.
-For our upcoming 10th year anniversary conference in Quebec City, Canada, October 19 – 21, 2017, we will feature five plenaries, 19 learning tracks, more than 60 workshops and over 200 poster and paper presentations.
+For our upcoming conference in Ottawa, Canada (September 26-28, 2019), we will feature six plenaries, 21 learning tracks, more than 60 workshops and approximately 200 poster and paper presentations.

-The audio from this live session will be recorded and integrated into the bi-weekly KeyLIME podcast schedule, produced by the Royal College of Physicians and Surgeons of Canada.
+The audio from this live session will be recorded and integrated into the weekly KeyLIME podcast schedule, produced by the Royal College of Physicians and Surgeons of Canada.

 For questions, please contact the KeyLIME Secretariat at email@example.com.

 This event is on a first-come, first-served basis and seating is limited.
 Lunch will be provided to attendees of this session.

 Articles to be discussed are available for download below.

 Do you dream about having your mind stimulated and your convictions pushed to the limit?
 Would you like to interact with Clinician Educator thinkers and doers from around the world?
 Then the ICE Summit is the event for YOU!

 Led by dynamic and renowned Clinician Educators, ICE Summit will push you to think deeply about the most controversial and provocative elements of MedEd – our speakers aren’t presenters, they are provocateurs! [pruh-vok-uh-tur, noun; a person who deliberately behaves controversially in order to provoke argument or other strong reactions.]

 Our Summit is about discussing and sharing ideas with some of the brightest minds in MedEd.
 You will leave with new ideas and concepts, a renewed zest for education practice, a collection of strong take-home messages and new network of international colleagues.